I AM, WE ARE . . . Forthcoming Book

 “I AM, WE ARE, THE WORLD WE’VE CREATED”

-Since I have been woven out of the very fabric of the universe and the energy that created it, what I know to be true to the very core of my being, is that I AM a boundless, infinite, eternal, non-corporeal, non-physical entity having a temporary human experience; here to learn, love, grow, and evolve, in this three-dimensional classroom called “LIFE.”
+Since I have been woven out of and into the very fabric of the universe and the energy that created it, what I know to be true to the very core of my being, is that I AM an undefinable, inconceivable, immaterial, boundless, timeless, infinite, non-corporeal, non-physical entity having a temporary human experience; here to learn, love, grow, and evolve, in this three-dimensional classroom called “LIFE.”
 I AM of NO religion, NO country, NO state, NO political affiliation.
+The world is only paradigm of illusion, where what we see is what were programmed and conditioned to see.
 I see NO boundaries between countries, states, or provinces; NO distinction, and NO lines drawn between me and others.
 I see NO race, creed, color, tint, or hue.
 I temporarily belong to only one race, the human race.
 I AM NOT a citizen of America; I AM a temporary citizen of the planet.
 I AM one with the planet and every living thing.
 I AM one with the cosmos.
-I’ve crossed from the non-physical to the physical, from the immaterial to the material, from the formless to a dimension of form to expand consciousness and to lift and magnify others.
+I’ve crossed from the non-physical to the physical, from the immaterial to the material, from the formless quantum field to a dimension of empty atomic form that is perceived as material to expand consciousness and to lift and magnify others.

 To ask what I AM?
 I AM nothing and no one in particular and yet everything and everyone at the same time.
 With every element that comprises the physical aspect of myself having been formed in the crucible of a star, I AM not only existing within the universe, the universe is within me.
 As Rumi once said so beautifully, “I AM not a drop in the ocean, I AM the entire ocean in a drop.”